Facts about Pennsylvania public schools

 Pennsylvania's reading scores are among the nation's best

-• Only three states have statistically significant higher fourth-grade reading scores than PA.
+• Only three states have statistically significant higher fourth-grade reading scores than Pennsylvania.

-• Only six states have statistically significant higher eighth-grade reading scores than PA.
+• Only six states have statistically significant higher eighth-grade reading scores than Pennsylvania.

 Pennsylvania's math scores are among the nation's best

-• Only two states have statistically significant higher fourth-grade math scores than PA.
+• Only one state has statistically significant higher fourth-grade math scores than Pennsylvania.

-• Only four states have statistically significant higher eighth-grade math scores than PA.
+• Only twelve states have statistically significant higher eighth-grade math scores than Pennsylvania.

 NAEP reading scores: